nus-cs2113-AY2324S2/ip/docs/README.md

 ## Getting started
 1. Ensure that you have Java 11 installed on your computer.
 1. Open the terminal on your computer.
 1. Change the directory to that where the `bean.jar` file is located.
-For example:
+For example, if bean.jar is in your `downloads` folder in Windows:
 ```
 PS C:\Users\bucks> cd Downloads
 PS C:\Users\bucks\Downloads> ls